Can’t figure out what to do with the knick-knacks lying around the house? How about upcycling them, and incorporating them into your home and garden.

 Bring back life to your old furniture by turning them into garden planters.
 Look through your house, go to the OP shop, or just walk around the neighbourhood at your next council pickup to see if you can find something suitable.
 A chest of drawers, a bedside table, even a bed can be reused into a garden planter.

-If you have an old ladder or a shelf it can also become the perfect base for climbing and trailing plants, such as beans.
+If you have an old ladder or a shelf it can also become the perfect base for climbing and trailing plants, such as beans or sweet peas.
 Be sure to add more support if needed.

 Mason Jar Herb Garden

 Mason jars (or any similar glass containers) are an excellent option to plant herbs indoors.
-Place some gravel in the bottom of the jar and then fill it halfway with Scotts Performance Naturals Organic-Based Potting Mix.
+Place some gravel in the bottom of the jar and then fill it halfway with Scotts Osmocote Seed & Cutting Potting Mix.
 Next, sow seeds or plant seedlings, cover with more potting mix and give them a good watering.

 Once the herbs start growing, you can keep them in the jar and harvest as needed, or transplant them to a larger garden bed outdoors.